Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 Notes for Orangeville

 Dufferin County summary criminal matters are heard at the Orangeville courthouse on Louisa Street.
-Provincial offences from OPP Dufferin Detachment and local enforcement appear at the Zina Street POA office.
+Provincial offences from OPP Dufferin Detachment and local enforcement appear at the Zina Street POA court, which is part of the same building complex.

 Orangeville Provincial Offences Court